Dzing-SMW/chordBRR/readme.txt

 	- Added options for changing the tuning of the output sample, giving more options for optimizing quality and size 0.91b:
-	- Fixed an issue with the loop point not being set correctly
+	- Fixed an issue with the loop point not being set correctly 0.92b:
+	- Added some error handling for opening BRR files
+	- Removed graphs from tab 3.
+Even though it was nice visually, it also caused some lag issues when swapping to this tab
+	- Overhauled the interpolation greatly increasing its speed and lowering its memory usage
+	- Added the option to save as a BRR file directly